- Orange cats are thought to be friendlier and more affectionate than other cats.

-Yet, there are other plausible reasons for why orange cats may be more affectionate.
+Yet, there are other plausible reasons why orange cats may be more affectionate.
 The gene responsible for the orange color is sex-linked, resulting in a much higher likelihood that an orange cat will be male versus female.
 Although the research is far from definitive, male cats have been said to be slightly friendlier than female cats, which could explain the loving nature of orange cats.
 Accordingly, “tortitude” may be partially explained by the fact that tortoiseshell cats are almost always female.

 But might there be another reason, besides gender, that explains the unique behavior of orange cats?
 Pontier et al. (1995) conducted a study examining the frequency of the orange gene variant among cat populations, finding that orange cats may differ from other cats in a number of ways.

 To conduct their study, the researchers sampled from 30 cat populations in France from 1982 to 1992, collecting data on 56-491 cats from each population.
 They found three interesting trends with regard to orange cats.

 1. Orange cats are more common in rural (less dense) as opposed to urban environments.
 This finding suggests that orange cats may enjoy greater reproductive success in particular social conditions.
 In rural environments, the mating system of cats is more polygynous, meaning that while male cats tend to mate with multiple female cats, females tend to mate with only one male.
 Meanwhile, in urban environments, both female and male cats have multiple mates.